Quantum digital cooling: De-exciting a single transition: the 1+1 model

-If we restrict to the subspace containing the states involved in the cooling transition $\ket{10}_{\tS\tF}\to\ket{01}_{\tS\tF}$, at resonant cooling we have $\hamsys + \hambath \propto \mathbb{1}$.
+Note that, when we later approach larger systems, we will practically realize $e^{-i\hamsys t/ M}$ as a single second-order Trotter step, effectively implementing a second-order Trotter simulation of the coupled Hamiltonian $\hamsys+H_\tF+\hamcoupling$ with trotter number $M$.
+If we restrict to the subspace containing the states involved in the cooling transition \mbox{$\ket{10}_{\tS\tF}\to\ket{01}_{\tS\tF}$}, at resonant cooling we have \mbox{$\hamsys + H_\tF \propto \mathbb{1}$} (specifically, in this model $\ket{01}$ and $\ket{10}$ generate a zero-eigenvalue subspace of $\hamsys + H_\tF$).
 Thus, the Trotterized evolution behaves exactly like the continuous one with regards to the cooling transition.
 We study reheating probabilities as a function of t for different values of $M$ in the weak-coupling regime.
 We observe (Fig.~\ref{fig:trotter}) that the digitized evolution approximates well the behavior of the continuum limit whenever $t\Omega/\pi \lesssim M$ (i.e. for the first $M$ Rabi oscillations with pulse $\Omega$).
-For longer times $t\Omega\pi \gtrsim M$, the first-order Trotter approximation fails, leading to reheating rates far larger than in the continuum limit.
-This allows us to define a practical choice of $M$ to avoid reheating due to digitization.
-For the weak-coupling case, we choose $M\geq 2 \sqrt{1+\epsilon^2/\gamma^2}$, which sets the working point $t=\pi\gamma^{-1}$ before the $M/2$ Rabi oscillation.
+For longer times $t\Omega\pi \gtrsim M$, the second-order Trotter approximation fails, leading to reheating rates far larger than in the continuum limit.
+This allows us to define a practical choice of $M$ to avoid reheating due to digitization --- we require

+which sets the working point $t=\pi\gamma^{-1}$ before the $M/2$ Rabi oscillation.
 However, in the strong-coupling case $t\,\Omega/\pi = \sqrt{3}$, which implies that a single step is sufficient.
 Indeed, digitized cooling with probability $1$ and no reheating can be realized by a \emph{bang-bang} approach (inspired by similar approach in variational methods~\cite{Yang2016,Bapat2018}).
 This consists in defining the evolution as in Eq.~\eqref{eq:trotter} with $M=1$, as long as the coupling strength is adjusted to $\gamma = 2 \epsilon$.
 With this choice, the digitized evolution implements resonant Ramsey interference on the cooling transition $\ket{10}_{\tS\tF}\to\ket{01}_{\tS\tF}$ and anti-resonant Ramsey interference on the reheating transition $\ket{00}_{\tS\tF}\to\ket{11}_{\tS\tF}$.
-The short depth of the circuit that implements this bang-bang cooling approach makes it attractive for near-term applications.
-Note, that for the $N$-qubit $\hamsys$ the digital implementation of the unitary $\exp\left[-i\hamsys t\right]$ may require further Trotterization, bringing additional costs and errors.
-For the sake of simplicty, in this work we will ignore these and use expansion Eq.~\eqref{eq:trotter} also in section \ref{sec:Scalable_QDC}.